flet-dev/website/docs/guides/python/colors.md

 ## Color value

-There are 2 ways to define color property value in Flet: Hex value and Named colors.
+There are 2 ways to define color property value in Flet: Hex value and named colors.

 ### Hex value